-Best Wireless Routers 2019 - Wi-Fi Router Comparison, Reviews
+Best Wireless Routers - WiFi Router Comparison, Reviews

 We spent over 10 hours researching wireless routers to find the best ones for any household.
 Overall, we recommend the Linksys WRT1900AC.
 Its fast, dual-band AC1900 speeds, beamforming technology and preconfigured network make it great for any home.
 If your home networking needs are a little simpler, the budget-friendly Linksys E1200 is a great value, and if you're looking for an easy installation, the TRENDnet TEW-812DRU's plug and play setup can get you connected in no time.

 The Linksys WRT1900AC is the fastest router we researched and is rated for speeds of up to 600 Mbps on the 2.4GHz band and 1,300 Mbps on the 5GHz band.

 If you need a router for under $30, the Linksys E1200 offers 802.11n speeds of up to 300 Mbps.
 This is a good value if you’re looking for a basic router.

 The TRENDnet TEW-812DRU is a cinch to set up because it comes with a preconfigured network.
 All you need to do is plug it in and connect.

 The Linksys WRT1900AC is the fastest router we researched and features possible speeds of up to 600 Mbps on its 2.4GHz band and up to 1,300 Mbps on its 5GHz band.
 This router has the capability and maximum speed to support high-definition video streaming and gaming, provided your ISP and modem don’t slow down your network.

 The WRT1900AC uses beamforming technology to concentrate the signal from its antennas in the direction of your connected devices.
 This means stronger signals are reaching your devices, which results in faster connection speeds.